Budweiser trademark dispute

 The Budweiser trademark dispute is an ongoing series of legal disputes between two beer companies (from the Czech Republic and the United States) who claim trademark and geographic origin rights to the name "Budweiser".
 The dispute has been ongoing since 1907, and has involved more than 100 court cases around the world.
 As a result, Budweiser Budvar has the rights to the name Budweiser in most of Europe and Anheuser-Busch InBev has this right in North America.
 Consequently, AB InBev uses the name "Bud" in most of Europe and Budvar sells its beer in North America under the name "Czechvar".
-In other territories, one or other or even both may use the name, depending on local trademark law.
+In other territories, one or the other or even both may use the name, depending on local trademark law.